 Each hour, on the hour, crowds gather around the clock to watch a mechanical procession of the 12 Apostles and to hear the clang of bells.
 While it’s not worth rushing to the square to see this procession, if you happen to be in the area already, make sure to watch!

-Old Town Hall Tower
+6. Climb the Old Town Hall Tower

 For the best 360-degree views of Prague, climb the Old Town Hall Tower!

 For adults, entrance costs about $10 (US) — but for those views, oh, it’s so worth it.

 And if you can fit it into your schedule, summiting the tower just before sunset is the way to go!
 The only sight more amazing than Prague’s colorful houses, red rooftops, Gothic spires, and rusted Baroque towers, is all of that, plus a cloudy sky of pink, orange, and purple.
 Just don’t forget your camera!

 7. See the History of Josefov (Jewish Quarter)